 Win Rate vs Profitability: Why They're Not the Same

-Win rate vs profitability in trading explained: how expectancy, average win size and risk sizing decide whether a strategy actually makes money.
+Win rate vs profitability in trading explained: how expectancy, average win size, costs, and sample size decide whether a strategy actually makes money.

 Key takeaways

-What is the difference between win rate and profitability?
+What is the difference between win rate and profitability in trading?

 A low win rate that is still profitable

 Consider an illustrative example.
-Suppose a strategy wins only 40% of the time, so it loses 60% of the time.
-That sounds discouraging on its own.
-But suppose the average winning trade makes $300 while the average losing trade costs $100, because winners are allowed to run and losers are cut quickly with a stop.
+Suppose a strategy wins only 40% of the time — not an impressive-sounding number — but the average winning trade makes $300 while the average losing trade costs $100, because winners are allowed to run and losses are cut quickly at a defined stop.

-Plugging the numbers in: expectancy = (0.40 x $300) - (0.60 x $100) = $120 - $60 = +$60 per trade.
-Despite losing more often than it wins, this approach has positive expectancy.
-Over many trades, and assuming the inputs hold, it tends to grind upward even though most individual trades are red.
+Plugging those numbers in: expectancy = (0.40 × $300) − (0.60 × $100) = $120 − $60 = +$60 per trade.
+Despite losing more often than it wins, this illustrative approach has positive expectancy.
+It works because each win is three times the size of each loss, so the minority of winning trades can still outweigh the majority of losing ones.

-This is the engine behind many trend-following and breakout approaches.
-They accept frequent small losses in exchange for occasional large wins.
-The emotional cost is real, since you may sit through long stretches of losing trades, but the maths can still work in your favour as long as the win size genuinely outweighs the loss size and you keep risk per trade consistent.
+This is the engine behind many trend-following approaches.
+They accept frequent small losses in exchange for occasional larger wins.
+The emotional cost is genuine — long stretches of losing trades are part of the structure, not a sign something is wrong — but the mathematics can still work as long as wins genuinely outweigh losses and risk per trade is kept consistent.
+Without controlled sizing, even a positive-expectancy structure can fail in practice.

 A high win rate that is not profitable

-Now flip it.
-Imagine a strategy that wins a remarkable 90% of the time.
-On paper that looks almost unbeatable, and it is exactly the kind of figure that fuels unrealistic expectations.
-But suppose each win banks a modest $20, while the rare loss runs to $300 because there is no firm stop and the position is held hoping it recovers.
+Now consider the opposite.
+Imagine a strategy that wins a claimed 90% of the time.
+On paper that looks nearly unbeatable, and it is exactly the kind of figure often used in marketing.
+But suppose each win banks a modest $20, while the rare loss runs to $300 because there is no firm stop and the position is held in the hope of recovery.

-Strategies that produce very high win rates often do so by taking tiny profits and refusing to accept small losses, letting the occasional bad trade balloon.
-The win rate stays beautiful right up until one outsized loss undoes a long streak.
-A high hit rate is only an asset when your losses stay controlled relative to your wins.
+Strategies that produce very high win rates often achieve this by taking small profits quickly and refusing to accept losses, letting the occasional losing trade balloon.
+The win rate stays high right up until one outsized loss changes everything.
+A high hit rate is only an asset when losses remain controlled relative to wins — without that, win rate is a misleading number.

 Why chasing win rate is the wrong goal

-Once you see the formula, the problem with treating win rate as the target becomes clear.
-The easiest way to raise a win rate is to take profits early and give losers room to recover.
-Both habits shrink the average win and inflate the average loss, which can drag expectancy negative even as the percentage of winners climbs.
-Optimising for the wrong number can actively make a strategy worse.
+Once the expectancy formula is clear, the problem with treating win rate as the primary target becomes obvious.
+The easiest way to raise a win rate is to take profits early and give losses room to recover.
+Both habits shrink the average win and inflate the average loss — which can drag expectancy negative even as the percentage of winners climbs.
+Optimising for win rate can actively worsen the underlying math.

-Win rate is also the metric most often used in marketing and screenshots, precisely because it is the easiest to make look good and the least informative on its own.
-A claimed win rate with no information about average win versus average loss, sample size, or how losses are handled tells you almost nothing about whether an approach is sound.
-Treat any standalone percentage with caution.
+Win rate is also the metric most commonly used in marketing, precisely because it is easy to present attractively and the least informative on its own.
+A claimed 70% win rate with no information about average win versus average loss, sample size, or how losses are handled tells you almost nothing about whether an approach is sound.
+Any standalone win-rate figure without those context numbers should be treated with caution.

-The more useful question is whether the whole picture produces positive expectancy and whether that edge is large enough to survive fees, spreads, and the inevitable run of bad luck.
+The more useful question is whether the full picture — win rate, average win, average loss, and costs — produces positive expectancy, and whether that margin is meaningful enough to survive the inevitable variation in results.
 Win rate is one input into that calculation, not the answer by itself.

-Expectancy plus consistent risk sizing is what matters
+Expectancy plus consistent risk sizing is what makes the edge real

-Positive expectancy is only theoretical until it is paired with disciplined risk sizing.
-Expectancy assumes a roughly consistent loss size, which is what a stop-loss provides, and a roughly consistent stake, which is what fixed-fractional position sizing provides.
-If you size positions erratically, a single oversized loss can wipe out the edge the formula promised, because the real average loss no longer matches your assumptions.
+Positive expectancy in theory only becomes positive expectancy in practice when paired with consistent risk sizing.
+The formula assumes a roughly predictable loss size on each trade — which is what a defined stop-loss provides — and a roughly consistent stake — which is what fixed-fractional position sizing provides.
+Without those two constraints, a single oversized loss can wipe out the statistical edge the formula suggested, because the real average loss no longer matches the assumption you used.

-A common educational framework is to risk only a small, fixed fraction of the account on any one trade, for example 1% to 2%, so that no single outcome is catastrophic and the law of averages has room to work across many trades.
-Pairing that with a defined stop on every position keeps your average loss predictable, which keeps your expectancy calculation honest.
-This connects directly to risk-reward: the ratio of your average win to your average loss is one of the two levers (alongside win rate) that drive expectancy.
+A common educational framework is to risk only a small, fixed fraction of the account on each trade — for example, 1% to 2% — so that no single outcome is catastrophic and the expectancy has room to play out across many trades.
+Pairing that discipline with a firm stop on every position keeps the average loss predictable, which keeps the expectancy calculation honest.
+This connects directly to risk-reward: the ratio between your average win and your average loss is one of the two levers, alongside win rate, that determine expectancy.

 Risk note: This guide is educational and is not financial advice.
 Crypto trading is high-risk.
 Never trade with money you cannot afford to lose, use position sizing, and remember that past performance does not guarantee future results.